 Transfer the brownie batter into the prepared baking pan.

 Bake for 30 minutes or until the top and sides are set, crackle, and a skewer inserted in the center of the brownie comes out clean or with few crumbs.
 Note that if you are using a wider pan, your brownie will bake faster.
 On the other side, a smaller pan will take longer to bake.

 Remove the pan from the oven and cool down in the pan for 12 minutes.

 Use a knife to loosen the sides of the brownies in the pan then use the parchment paper pieces to lift out the brownie from the pan to a cooling rack.

-Swap almond flour for same amount of oat flour or sunflower seed flour or sesame flour
+Swap almond flour for the same amount of oat flour or sunflower seed flour or sesame flour.

-Replace peanut butter by sunflower seed butter, same amount, use fresh seed or nut butter, runny and drippy!
+Replace peanut butter with sunflower seed butter, the same amount, use fresh seed or nut butter, runny and drippy!

-Other flours options: you can use same amount of fine oat flour in this recipe but the brownies will be less moist and slightly more dense.
-I didn't try all-purpose flour, it should work but may create a very dense and less fudgy result.Flax seed meal replacement: you can use ground chia seed if desired to create a chia egg
+Other flour options: you can use the same amount of fine oat flour in this recipe, but the brownies will be less moist and slightly denser.
+I didn't try all-purpose flour, it should work but may create a very dense and less fudgy result.Flaxseed meal replacement: you can use ground chia seed if desired to create a chia egg.